di-unipi-socc/socc-website/content/authors/bisicchia/_index.md

 ---
 # Display name
-title: Stefano Forti
+title: Giuseppe Bisicchia

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: Assistant Professor
+role: PhD Student

 # Organizations/Affiliations to show in About widget
 organizations: